IngvarOlsen/RubberDuckyCnC/README.md

 Also secrets are not so secret in this project atm, propper .env file will be made.

-Files with "_old." are files which is as they were as the project was handed in and have been made as a copy to continue development.
+Files with "_old." are files which is as they were as the project was handed in and have been made as a copy to continue development, and will be deleted after our exam.

 ## Requirements